uweremer/ddb_webapp/README.md

 ## Description
 This Django project contains the initial code and settings to setup the Django environment for the basic [ddb_webapp]( https://github.com/uweremer/ddb_webapp).
-Its initial app `app` includes static pages for the landing page (index), project description, contact, and data privacy statement (conforming to the General Data Protection Regulation, GDPR / DSGVO).
+Its initial app `baseapp` includes static pages for the landing page (index), project description, contact, and data privacy statement (conforming to the General Data Protection Regulation, GDPR / DSGVO).
 In addition, the app contains models, views and admin pages for the municipalities (basic information, contact, processing status etc.).

 ## Prerequisites
+The webapp was developed and tested for the following setup:

+- Python 3.7
+- Django 3.0
-MariaDB >= 10
+- MariaDB 10
-Apache httpd server
+- Apache httpd 2.5

 ## Usage
 1. Pull the latest release of the project from github:
-2. Create an virtual python 3.6 environment and install dependencies from the `requirements.txt`
+2. Create an virtual python 3.7 environment and install dependencies from the `requirements.txt`
 3. Set role of the webapp within `settings.py`
 4. Set credentials and environmental variables for `settings.py` within `.credentials`

 The `settings.py` reads the information from a `.credentials` file.
 The structure of the file is given in the `credentials_template.txt`.
 The a `.credentials` must never be under version control or shared otherwise!
-5. migrate and populate database
+5. Create database, then migrate and populate the database
 6. Check privacy statement to match scope of the webapp and its conformity to the General Data Protection Regulation (GDPR).
+7. Setup Apache server with mod_wsgi (see [Django-docs](https://docs.djangoproject.com/en/3.0/howto/deployment/wsgi/modwsgi/) and e.g. this [tutorial](https://www.digitalocean.com/community/tutorials/how-to-serve-django-applications-with-apache-and-mod_wsgi-on-ubuntu-14-04))

 All done...